carbon-design-system/carbon/docs/contribution/contribution.md

 ### How do I contribute a community component?

+Contributing a community component is quite similar to our regular contribution process.

+1. **Issue:** Check repo for an _existing_ issue related to your contribution first.
+If none exist, open a new issue.
+Be sure to use the _community component issue template_ so that the issue will receive the right labels.
+We reserve the right to close any issues that haven't been filled out properly according to the issue template.
+2. **Contributor License Agreement:** Before you can contribute any code, we need you to sign a Contributor License Agreement (CLA).
+3. **Development environment:** If you haven't already, fork and clone whichever repo you want to contribute to.
+Then, create a new branch and add your contribution in it.
+Checkout our
+   [Developer Handbook](../developer-handbook.md) to read up on our best coding practices and proper commit messages.
+4. **Pull request:** Submit a PR.
+Be sure to fill out the community component PR template.
+Include any design assets that are being evaluated as part of your PR.
+5. **Approval:** Get PR approved by design and developers, or make any necessary changes for approval.
+This process may be quick or take a few iterations of feedback-update.
+6. **Documentation:** After design and dev have approved and merged PR, add your community component to our website gallery by following the same steps for a website contribution.

 ### Why should I contribute a community component?

+The purpose of community components is to reduce the design and development effort for Carbon users.
+By creating a path for contributing and surfacing custom components, users can then collaborate on work with teams who are using similar components, as well as focus on developing other assets that haven't been contributed.

+The short and sweet is:

+- You'll save time creating new assets since you can use and contribute to existing community components
+- If you're building a community component, you'll have a way to surface it and thus get more users and contributors to help maintain it

 ### What happens if my community component is used enough to be part of "core" Carbon?